Skip to content

 Program Overview

-Take a closer look at our online PMHNP Post–Master’s Certificate
+Take a closer look at our online PMHNP post-master’s certificate

 Expand your professional practice into the mental health sector with the Post-Master's Psych-Mental Health Nurse Practitioner Certificate online from Northern Kentucky University.
 This accelerated certificate program is an expansive addition to your MSN and will enable you to treat individuals and families with acute or chronic psychiatric needs using comprehensive assessment, psycho-social intervention, and prescription medications, integrating the diagnosis, treatment, and management of mental health disorders for patients of all ages.

-Coursework for this 34-credit-hour program is delivered online with embedded supervised clinical residencies in a variety of settings.
+Coursework for this program is delivered online with embedded supervised clinical residencies in a variety of settings.
 The program's mental health nursing courses synthesize neuroscientific principles, neurophysiological theory, and a broad range of therapeutic methods, including how to incorporate variables of lifestyle, culture, religion, socio-economics, and genetics into risk assessments.
 The curriculum emphasizes advanced psychopharmacology and aligns with NKU's strategic mission to address a regional opioid issue and our overall commitment to be agents of change by promoting population health.

 In this online program, you will: